JRMeyer/jrmeyer.github.io/_posts/2017-02-14-Installing-Merlin.markdown

 setup done...!
 {% endhighlight %}

-Looking into the file structure at this time, we first see we have a new global config file in the `conf` dir:
+Looking into the file structure at this time of the `s1` dir (for just the first level, hence the `-L 1` flag, we can see we've created a few new things:

 {% highlight bash %}
-josh@yoga:~/git/merlin/egs/slt_arctic/s1$ tree conf/
+josh@yoga:~/git/merlin/egs/slt_arctic/s1$ tree -L 1 .
-conf/
+.
+├── conf
+├── experiments
+├── merlin_synthesis.sh
+├── README.md
+├── RESULTS.md
-├── dnn
+├── run_demo.sh
-│   ├── acoustic_slt_arctic_full.conf
+├── run_full_voice.sh
-│   ├── duration_slt_arctic_full.conf
+├── scripts
-│   ├── test_dur_synth_slt_arctic_full.conf
+├── slt_arctic_demo_data
-│   └── test_synth_slt_arctic_full.conf
-├── global_settings.cfg
+├── slt_arctic_demo_data.zip
-└── logging_config.conf
+└── testrefs

-1 directory, 6 files
+5 directories, 6 files
 {% endhighlight %}

-We also see that a new directory (`experiments`) has been created within the main `s1` dir.
+Specifically, we have created the following:

+1. `experiments` dir
+2. `slt_arctic_demo_data` dir
+3. `slt_arctic_demo_data.zip` compressed file

+What happened was that the relevant data files were downloaded from [Srikanth Ronanki's homepage][ronanki], hence the `slt_arctic_demo_data.zip` file.

+Then this file was uncompressed and saved as `slt_arctic_demo_data`.

+Then the relevant files were copied into the new `experiments` directory.

-At this point, the `experiments` directory and its sub-direrctories hold mostly just extracted audio feature files.
-These data files have been downloaded automatically if you don't have them already.
-The data was downloaded from [Srikanth Ronanki's homepage][ronanki].
+As such, at this point the `experiments` dir contains mostly just extracted audio feature files.

-Here's what we find in our new `experiments` dir:
+Here's what we find in this new `experiments` dir:

 {% highlight bash %}
 josh@yoga:~/git/merlin/egs/slt_arctic/s1$ tree experiments/